Security Awareness Training for Government

 Government and public-sector entities are now the second most-targeted ransomware sector after healthcare, according to recent CISA #StopRansomware advisories.
 Local governments, school districts, courts, and state agencies have lost weeks of operations to attacks that started with a single phishing email or stolen contractor credential.
 Federal civilian agencies and DoD contractors face the additional pressure of nation-state actors who design intrusion campaigns specifically to bypass generic awareness training.

 The compliance stack is dense and getting denser.
 NIST SP 800-171 Revision 3 governs CUI protection across the defense industrial base.
 CMMC 2.0 makes those controls auditable through third-party assessments at Levels 2 and 3.
-FISMA, NIST SP 800-53, FedRAMP, OMB M-22-09 zero-trust, and CJIS Security Policy 5.13.1 all require security awareness training, with increasingly specific evidence demands.
+FISMA, NIST SP 800-53, FedRAMP, and OMB M-22-09 zero-trust all require security awareness training, with increasingly specific evidence demands.

 RansomLeak delivers role-aware training that satisfies federal, state, local, and contractor obligations in a single platform.
 Interactive 3D simulations rehearse the decisions that matter for grant administrators, ATO sponsors, contracting officers, sysadmins, and CUI handlers.
 Authority-to-operate packages, SCORM exports, and audit evidence are formatted to the way assessors actually request them.